Bidar: Bahmani Sultanate

+Karez System

 Ancient Karez System in the city have been recently discovered.
 The Karez (Qanat) is an underground network of aqueducts for water supply.
 The Bidar Karez, built in the 15th century, is more than 3 km long with 21 air vents.
 Underground canals, built to connect underground water streams, were meant to provide drinking water to civilian settlements and the garrison inside the Bidar fort.
 This was necessary in a city where the soil was rocky and drilling wells was difficult.
+The Bidar karez systems, believed to be the earliest ones in India, were constructed during the Bahmani period.
+According to Gulam Yazdani's documentation, Bidar has three karez systems: Naubad, Shukla Theerth, and Jamna Mori.
+Among these, Shukla Theerth stands out as the longest karez system in Bidar.
+The origin well of this karez was found near Gornalli Kere, a historic embankment.
+Jamna Mori, on the other hand, primarily served as a distribution system within the old city, with numerous channels intersecting the city streets.

+Restoration efforts began in 2014, focusing on the desilting and excavation of the Naubad Karez.
+In 2015, this initiative led to the discovery of 27 vertical shafts connected to the Karez.
+The rejuvenation of these systems has had a significant positive impact on Bidar, a city facing water scarcity.
+Additionally, in 2016, during a sewage line excavation, a seventh line of the system was uncovered.

 Geography

 Bidar is located at 17.9°N 77.5°E, lies at a central position in Deccan, a plateau at an elevation of 2300 ft from the sea level.
 It has common boundaries with Maharashtra and Telangana which is, with the districts of Nizamabad and Medak in Telangana on the East and the districts of Latur, Nanded and Osmanabad in Maharashtra on the west.
 On the south lies the district Gulbarga of Karnataka.